grail-ui/grail-ui/README.md

 - Clean and well-documented code that can be used as learning material.
 - Fully customizable and configurable.

+## 🧱 Contributing

+We are always looking for quality contributions!
+Please check our [Contributing Guide](CONTRIBUTING.md) for guidelines.

 ## 🙏 Thanks

 This project is heavily inspired by the following awesome projects.